-- Since more than 64% of Canadians pay their credit card balance in full each month,1 the interest rate for two-thirds of credit card users is zero.
+- 70% of Canadians pay their credit card balance in full each month,1 so for them the interest rate is zero

 - For those who choose to carry a balance:

-- There are more than 70 low interest rate cards on the market and over 40 of those cards have an interest rate of under 12%.2
+- There are many low interest rate cards on the market and over 30 of those cards have an interest rate of under 13%2

-A credit card is a convenient and flexible payment tool accepted in 170 countries and at 30 million locations worldwide.
+A credit card is a convenient and flexible payment tool accepted in more than 200 countries and at millions of locations worldwide.
+Benefits include: